 Mammals of the sea are called Marine.
 They require oxygen from the air even though they live in the water for the most of their life.

-Since they lack gills, they are unable to breathe underwater.
+Since they lack gills, cannot seals breathe underwater.
 Seals can dive for extended periods of time, though.

 Their blood and muscles have undergone a unique adaptation that allows them to achieve this.
 Oxygen is carried by red blood cells and the protein myoglobin, which is present in muscle tissue.